cleveland-metroparks/GIS-Update/README.md

 ## Tom
 - P&D
   - ADA Transition Plan: all updates have been compiled into a single spreadsheet.
-The master spreadsheet still needs to be corrected (phase column was out of sorts) and stripped of forumulas.
+The master spreadsheet still needs to be corrected (phase column was out of sorts) and stripped of formulas.
-  - BUILD Grant application: reviewed template cost-benefit anyalysis and prepping data in small section of Geagua County that would fall within the 1.5 mi buffer.
+  - BUILD Grant application: reviewed template cost-benefit analysis and prepping data in small section of Geauga County that would fall within the 1.5 mi buffer.
-  - Gas Wells: to date, incomplete findings from the documents I've looked through (i.e. wells in spreadsheet that are not placed in GIS files, info from spreadsheets not tied to GIS file).
+  - Gas Wells: to date, incomplete findings from the documents .
 Need to pull the physical map book from Isaac's old office to see if that clears things up.
-  - Facilities DB: Zoo has been on hold, still happening this year?
+  - Facilities DB: Zoo has been on hold.

 - Development
   - Bike/Walkshed analysis around Padua-Parmadale Properties, confirmed suspicion of lower poverty rates

 - Marketing
-  - Updated Activity info sent for North Chagrin and Bedford Reservations: Linsey asked for GPS coordinates on a couple locations, getting those back shortly and then we should be good to move on to a new park
+  - Updated Activity info sent for North Chagrin and Bedford Reservations: Linsey asked for GPS coordinates on a couple locations

 - App
   - Keeping eye on road closures